poonamveeral/CSCI_3410Test/Naming Convention.md

 # Figure Name

 * Figures Names should follow the Underscore Case.
-*  everything is in lower case and the words are separated by underscores.
+* Everything is in lower case and the words are separated by underscores.
 * This convention is also popularly known as snake case.

     | Example    | figure_name.svg |
     | ---------- | --------------- |